ascoarchitect/ebs-volume-resize/README.md

 1. **CloudFormation Stack**: Deploys the entire solution with all required components
 2. **Alarm Creation Lambda**: Sets up monitoring for tagged volumes
+3. **CloudWatch Agent**: Collects disk usage metrics from EC2 instances
-3. **CloudWatch Alarms**: Monitor volume usage and trigger when 90% threshold is exceeded
+4. **CloudWatch Alarms**: Monitor volume usage and trigger when 90% threshold is exceeded
-4. **EventBridge Rules**: Route CloudWatch alarm events to the Step Functions state machine
+5. **EventBridge Rules**: Route CloudWatch alarm events to the Step Functions state machine
-5. **Step Functions State Machine**: Orchestrates the end-to-end resize workflow
+6. **Step Functions State Machine**: Orchestrates the end-to-end resize workflow
-6. **Lambda Functions**: Handle specific steps in the workflow:
+7. **Lambda Functions**: Handle specific steps in the workflow:
    - Evaluate Volume Tags: Determines if and how to resize the volume
    - Resize Volume: Performs the actual EBS volume resize
    - Check OS Type: Identifies if volume is attached to Linux or Windows